of Counsel, Jones Day

+Hon.
+Ann Claire Williams (Ret.) joined Jones Day in 2018 to lead its efforts in advancing the rule of law in Africa.
+Prior to that, she served on the federal bench for more than thirty-two years.
+In 1999, Williams was appointed by President William J. Clinton to the United States Court of Appeals for the Seventh Circuit.
+She became the first judge of color appointed to the Seventh Circuit and the third woman of color to serve on any United States Court of Appeals.
+Before assuming that position, Judge Williams, appointed by President Ronald Reagan, served on the United States District Court for the Northern District.
+She is still the youngest woman of color ever appointed to a federal judgeship.
 Judge Williams has a long history of service to the judiciary.
 She was the first woman and judge of color appointed Chair of the Court Administration and Case Management Committee of the Judicial Conference of the United States, which makes policy recommendations in this area for the federal judiciary.
-She also served for six years on the Supreme Court Fellows Program Commission and is currently a member of the Judicial Branch Committee of the United States Judicial Conference.
-Serving as Treasurer and President, she was the first judge of color to become an officer of the Federal Judges Association, which represents more than 900 federal judges, and works to preserve the independence of the federal judiciary.
+She also served for many years on the Supreme Court Fellows Program Commission and the Judicial Branch Committee of the United States Judicial Conference.
+Serving as Treasurer and President, she was the first judge of color to become an officer of the Federal Judges Association, which represents more than 1,100 federal judges, and works to preserve the independence of the federal judiciary.

 Judge Williams also has a longstanding commitment to education and training, both in the United States and abroad.
-In collaboration with organizations including Lawyers Without Borders, the United States Departments of Justice and State, the Virtue Foundation, the National Institute for Trial Advocacy (NITA), and Fordham Law School, she has traveled to Ghana, Kenya, Liberia, and Uganda to train judges and lawyers on topics such as domestic and gender violence, judicial ethics, case management, alternative dispute resolution, and trial advocacy.
+In collaboration with organizations including the National Institute for Trial Advocacy (NITA), Lawyers Without Borders, the United States Departments of Justice and State, the Virtue Foundation, and Fordham Law School, she has traveled to Ghana, Kenya, Liberia, Nigeria, Uganda and Tanzania to train judges and lawyers on topics such as domestic and gender violence, judicial ethics, case management, alternative dispute resolution, and trial advocacy.
 She has also served as a member of international training delegations, teaching trial and appellate advocacy at the International Criminal Tribunals for Rwanda and the former Yugoslavia.
 She has served as an Adjunct Professor at Northwestern Law School and taught trial advocacy at Harvard.
 In addition, she has judged moot court competitions at law schools across the country, including Harvard and Yale, and has served as a lecturer and instructor in many programs for federal judges, practicing attorneys, and law students.

 Judge Williams has committed herself to public interest work and expanding the pipeline for minorities and women.
 In 1977, she co-founded Minority Legal Education Resources, which has helped over 4,000 lawyers pass the Illinois bar at a rate that equals or exceeds the annual passage rate.
 In 1987, she helped found the Black Women Lawyers’ Association of Chicago.
 In 1991, Judge Williams’s order in In Re Folding Carton (N.D.
-Ill 1991) directed $2.3 million in cy pres funds to create a public interest post-graduate legal fellowship program administered by Equal Justice Works.
+Ill.
+1991) directed $2.3 million in cy pres funds to create a public interest post-graduate legal fellowship program administered by Equal Justice Works.
 To date, more than 1,000 lawyers have received two-year fellowships and law school tuition repayment assistance, allowing them to provide underrepresented populations effective access to the justice system.
 Judge Williams remains actively involved in these organizations.